Cotignac: A Cliff-Face Village in Provence

 Wine

-Some villages look beautiful.
-Cotignac feels beautiful — in the way that only a place shaped by centuries of slow living can.
-Tucked into the green heart of the Var, it sits beneath a towering tufa cliff riddled with ancient cave dwellings, its streets cooled by fountains and shaded by vast plane trees that have witnessed more apéros than anyone could count.
+Some villages look beautiful; Cotignac feels it, in the way only a place shaped by centuries of slow living can.
+Tucked into the green heart of the Var, it sits beneath a towering tufa cliff riddled with old cave dwellings, its streets cooled by fountains and shaded by plane trees.
+It's the kind of village you come to for an afternoon and end up planning your next trip around.

-Getting there: Cotignac is about 1h15 north of Toulon via the A57 and D560.
+• Getting there: about 1h15 north of Toulon via the A57 and D560.
 Free parking at the edge of the village.

-Best time to visit: Tuesday morning for the market.
-Spring and early autumn for fewer crowds and perfect walking weather.
+• Best time: Tuesday morning for the market; spring and early autumn for fewer crowds and perfect walking weather.

 Mauricette's Tip